 You can learn more about the story of Enys here.

-In 2019 it will be open during the Bluebell Festival for the yearly art exhibition, in June for the Craft Fair, Food Jam in July and Bee Fair in August.
+In 2021 it will be open during the Bluebell Festival for the yearly antiques fair, art exhibition and craft fair.
+Food Jam in July and Miracle Theatre in August.
 For more information about when the house is next open, please visit our events section.